 Students in any CALS major may be eligible to participate in any of these program areas.
 Each program area has its own requirements in addition to the college requirements.
 After reviewing the requirements of each program area (below), students’ questions may be directed toward the appropriate program area chair.

 For more information, visit the CALS Research Honors Program.

-Specific Information for Natural Resources / Environmental Science and Sustainability/Science of Natural and Environmental Systems
+Specific Information for Natural Resources / Environmental and Sustainability Sciences

 Faculty director: T.J.
 Fahey, chair

-The research honors program in Natural Resources, Environmental Science and Sustainability, and the Science of Natural and Environmental Systems involves original, independent research that generates novel findings in applied ecology, environmental sciences, or in resource policy and management.
+The research honors program in Natural Resources / Environmental and Sustainability Sciences involves original, independent research that generates novel findings in applied ecology, environmental sciences, or in resource policy and management.
 Students learn how to design and carry out research under the direct supervision and guidance of a faculty member or senior research associate.
 Most students in the program engage in research for multiple years to learn the iterative nature of research.
 The research findings are presented in a written thesis.
 Although the format is not prescribed, the thesis usually consists of a short introduction, relevant materials and methods, a concise presentation of the meaningful data, a discussion, and the student’s interpretation of the conclusions.
 Students also will present the findings of their research, either orally or via a poster, in a special symposium hosted by the Department of Natural Resources in late May.